markhj/zeronetics/docs/manual/rendering/render-groups.md

 @page render-groups Render groups

+@warning This documentation is potentially not up-to-date, as refactoring of involving this component is currently taking place.

 ## 🔠 What is a render group?

 A **render group** is a collection of renderable objects and